 Like everything else In El Salvador these days, peace in Suchitoto is relative.
-For example, tonight there is only sporadic rifle and machine gun fire on the outskirts of town.
+For example, tonight, there is only sporadic rifle and machine gun fire on the outskirts of town.
 That’s peace.

 A week before, a Russian-made RPG-2 rocket ripped through the red tile roof of the Tienda Santa Rosa, destroying Suchitoto’s modest department store and killing three persons.
 And today, just outside the Cantina El Colonial, Army soldiers gunned down and killed a suspected guerilla.
 That’s war.

-|Death in a Suchitoto street|
+|Death in a Suchitoto Street|

 Some might argue that the destruction of one building and the deaths of three villagers does not qualify as war.
-They might insist that in a country where an estimated 26,000 persons have died since fighting between left-wing guerrillas and the troops of the American-backed civilian-military junta began 1-1/2 years ago, the deaths of three more is hardly significant.
+They might insist that in a country where an estimated 26,000 persons have died since fighting between left-wing guerrillas and the troops of the American-backed civilian-military junta began 1-1/2 years ago, the deaths of three more are hardly significant.

-But in Suchitoto, a village of just 5,000 those three casualties were Nos.
-574, 575 and 576.
-That means 11.5 per cent of Suchitoto’s population has died in a revolution few people outside of El Salvador seem either to understand or sympathize with.
+But in Suchitoto, a village of just 5,000, those three casualties were Nos.
+574, 575, and 576.
+That means 11.5 percent of Suchitoto’s population has died in a revolution few people outside of El Salvador seem either to understand or sympathize with.

 “The trouble with this war is you never know who you should talk to, what you should say, or how you should say it,” said Fidel Ibarra, sitting at a table in the Cantina El Colonial.
-“If the right wing doesn’t like what you say they come at night with their machetes and take your head.
+“If the right wing doesn’t like what you say, they come at night with their machetes and take your head.
 If the left wing doesn’t like it, they come and put a bullet through your head.”

 Ibarra, a carpenter in his early 50s, downed a shot glass of Tic-Tack, a strong corn mash whisky that is this Massachusetts-sized nation’s national drink.
 Then, leaning across the chipped and scarred Formica table, he nodded toward two 17-year-old soldiers at the next table who were fondling their loaded German-made G-3 semiautomatic rifles between sips of Coca-Cola.